-Remedies for the restoration of the Depot have been selected in accordance with CERCLA, the NCP, and the FFA, as documented in the RODs for the MI (6 September 2001) and for Dunn Field (12 April 2004 and 19 March 2009.
+Remedies for the restoration of the Depot have been selected in accordance with CERCLA, the NCP, and the FFA, as documented in the RODs for the MI (6 September 2001) and for Dunn Field (12 April 2004 and 19 March 2009).
+Figures 1-2a through 1-2c show the locations for the remedial actions on the MI and Dunn Field.

-COMPLIANCE PROGRAM STRATEGY 4.2
+4.2 COMPLIANCE PROGRAM STRATEGY